microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_winsrv/_index.md

 ## Deploy an Azure Virtual Machine with Windows Server & Microsoft SQL Server and connect it to Azure Arc using Terraform

-The following README will guide you on how to use the provided [Azure ARM Template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) to deploy an Azure VM installed with Windows Server and Microsoft SQL Server 2019 (Developer edition) and connect it as an Azure Arc-enabled SQL server resource.
+The following Jumpstart scenario will guide you on how to use the provided [Azure ARM Template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) to deploy an Azure VM installed with Windows Server and Microsoft SQL Server 2019 (Developer edition) and connect it as an Azure Arc-enabled SQL server resource.

 Azure VMs are leveraging the [Azure Instance Metadata Service (IMDS)](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/instance-metadata-service) by default.
 By projecting an Azure VM as an Azure Arc-enabled server, a "conflict" is created which will not allow for the Azure Arc server resources to be represented as one when the IMDS is being used and instead, the Azure Arc server will still "act" as a native Azure VM.